gnewman7/us-covid-19-dashboards/README.md

 It has been added to this project as a submodule

-To initialize data to the covid-19-data directory run the following command:
+To initialize data in the **covid-19-data** directory run the following command:

 `git submodule update --init --recursive`